benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 ## Concurrency

-The original code has a data race when you try to access the `GET` endpoints while someone else is adding an album.
-Obviously using an SQL database would solve this, as they have their own concurrent-safety built in.
-But it's not hard to add a mutex lock around the accesses.
+The original code has a data race when you try to access the `GET` endpoints while someone else is `POST`ing an album.
+Obviously using an SQL database would solve this, as such databases have their own concurrent-safety.
+But it's not hard to add a mutex lock when accessing an in-memory structure.

 In this case I'm using a [`sync.RWMutex`](https://pkg.go.dev/sync#RWMutex), as albums are almost certainly going to be viewed more often than they're added.
-So I simply added `RLock`/`RUnlock` calls around the reads, and `Lock`/`Unlock` around the writes.
+So I added `RLock`/`RUnlock` calls around the reads, and `Lock`/`Unlock` around the writes.

-Perhaps more interestingly, I added a test that fails under Go's [race detector](https://golang.org/doc/articles/race_detector) if you don't have the locking -- try commenting out the lock and unlock calls and run `go test -race` to see that.
+Perhaps more interestingly, I added a test that fails under Go's [race detector](https://golang.org/doc/articles/race_detector) if you don't have the locking -- to see that, try commenting out the lock and unlock calls and run `go test -race`.

 The test fires up a bunch of goroutines, with each one hitting all three endpoints, read and write: